tronprotocol/tron-contracts/README.md

 ### Import Private Key:

 Import a private key of an account into the "privateKey" field inside the index.js file.
 Make sure it has test TRX to deploy the contracts.
-You cab request some [here](https://www.trongrid.io/shasta/#request).
+You can request some [here](https://www.trongrid.io/shasta/#request).

 ### Compile: